Zerraa/tenacity-tera/content/en/dungeons/bahaar-sanctum.md

      Menma's TERA changes:

-     - He is now permanently enraged.
      - Once you hit him, he will enrage and have wrath buff.
      - He can’t do Wrath mechanic in the first 5 seconds of fight.
      - His Wrath gives him 30% more power instead of 20%.
        - Most attacks will oneshot a DPS.